hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step2-registry.md

 There are many options for standing up a container registry.
 We prefer a pure Kubernetes solution and install a registry through the [stable Helm chart](https://github.com/helm/charts/tree/master/stable/docker-registry#docker-registry-helm-chart).

-`helm install stable/docker-registry --name registry --namespace kube-system --set service.type=NodePort --set service.nodePort=31500`{{execute}}
+`helm install registry stable/docker-registry --namespace kube-system --set service.type=NodePort --set service.nodePort=31500`{{execute}}

 The registry is now available as a service.
 It can be listed.